 Now, this isn’t an exhaustive list of power words (we do have an article about power words here though), but it gives you an idea of what you’re trying to do.
-Your ad should answer people’s main queries, paint points and questions, not tell us all about your many years of experience.
+Your ad should answer people’s main queries, pain points and questions, not tell us all about your many years of experience.
 Save that for your landing page…

 Less is More

-This old adage really rings true when it comes to writing display ads.
-You have something like 0.0004* of a second to get people’s attention online, and lots of information can confuse matters.
+This old adage really rings true when it comes to writing PPC ads.
+You have something like 0.0004* of a second to get customer’s attention online, and lots of information can confuse matters.

 (*made up figure, but probably true)

 Extract the essential features of your product, why they should matter to your potential customers and condense this into 280 characters.